Rules relating to the reporting and bookkeeping obligations of business organisations

-The Accounting Act defines the reporting and bookkeeping obligations that come under its scope, the principles to be followed when compiling reports and keeping accounting records, the related regulations, as well as the requirements connected to publishing and disclosing reports, and auditing.
+The Accountancy Act defines the reporting and bookkeeping obligations that come under its scope, the principles to be followed when compiling reports and keeping accounting records, the related regulations, as well as the requirements connected to publishing and disclosing reports, and auditing.

 The accounting and reporting obligations of sole traders are governed by the Personal Income Tax Act.
 However, a separate law applies to entrepreneurs and businesses that are registered for payment of simplified enterprise tax.